<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.speakingoflearning.com.au/latest-news/the-importance-of-decodable-texts-for-children-learning-to-read_105s88</link>

-<description><![CDATA[Decodable text enables children to read at the level of letter-sound combinations that they have been taught, without the confusion having to rely on context to guess unknown words.
+<content><![CDATA[Decodable text enables children to read at the level of letter-sound combinations that they have been taught, without the confusion having to rely on context to guess unknown words.

 https://johnkennyweb.wordpress.com/2018/02/08/what-are-decodable-texts-and-why-are-they-important/